 We have entered into two lease agreements for office and laboratory facilities.
-The first agreement for laboratory facility requires us to pay \$10,800 for the year July 31, 2006 to July 31, 2007.
+The first agreement for laboratory facility requires us to pay \$10,800 yearly beginning in July 2006.
 The laboratory is located in Mentor, OH.
 The office lease requires us to pay \$156,000 over a two year period beginning in August 2006.
 We have two one year options to extend this lease at a rate of \$62,400 per year.
 The office is located in Mooresville, NC.